n2cholas/n2cholas.github.io/_posts/2021-01-11-array-partition.md

 available](https://github.com/n2cholas/array-partition-comparison), try things
 you think I missed!
 A good start would be animating or counting operations on data distributions other than uniformly random integers.
-For example, a common real world array distribution is a partly sorted array.
+For example, a common real world array distribution is a partially sorted array.
 Share what you find!

 ## Bonus: Cython